Roman Kroitor: IMAX

 After seeing the ground-breaking NFB documentary Universe (1960), Stanley Kubrick tried to recruit Kroiter and Colin Low to work on 2001: A Space Odyssey.
 They declined because, with Hugh O'Connor and Tom Daily, they were working on a large-scale multi-screen film.
-This was Labyrinth, which the NFB exhibited at Expo 67 in Montreal.
+This was In the Labyrinth, which the NFB exhibited at Expo 67 in Montreal.
 The film caused a sensation and, in the same year Kroitor and his friend and colleague, the director Graeme Ferguson, left the NFB as employees, but physically stayed, founding Multi-Screen Corporation (later IMAX Corp.) in the NFB's Montreal studios (with two other friends, Robert Kerr and engineer Bill Shaw).
 The Multi-Screen process involved a purpose-built camera, and 70mm film projected horizontally rather than vertically, with each frame the size of a postcard.

 In 1970, for Expo 70 in Osaka, Kroitor produced the first IMAX film, the 17-minute Tiger Child, directed by Donald Brittain.
 In 1973, he returned to the NFB as a producer in charge of the Drama department, but continued to make IMAX films until his retirement.
 In 1990, he co-directed the first IMAX feature film, Stones at the Max.
 He also produced the first IMAX stereoscopic (S3D) film, We Are Born of Stars (anaglyph, 1985), and co-produced the first full-color OMNIMAX (IMAX Dome) S3D film, Echoes of the Sun (alternate-eye, 1990).